ducdx89/ducdx89.github.io/_posts/2023-04-18-login-form-using-jsp-servlet.md

 In this example, we will create an  **Employee Login Form**  and we will validate employee  _username_  and  _password_  with the database.

-# Video

-This tutorial is explained in the below Youtube Video.
-Subscribe to my youtube channel at [Java Guides - YouTube Channel](https://www.youtube.com/channel/UC1Be9fnFTlcsUlejgfqag0g).

-Get source code of this tutorial on my  [**GitHub Repository**](https://github.com/RameshMF/servlet-tutorial).

 Below diagram shows our Employee Login Form build using JSP: